studio-thgie/jache.re/fp1/index.md

 # Introduction
 This is the first Fallow Zine, a small zine that sprang forth from La Jachère.
 This zine is basically a simple attempt to think collaboratively about subjects that the Jachère/Fallow/Brache project concerns itself with.
 If you are interest to know what these are, please have a look at the [about](about.md) page.

+There is also a playfully layouted version of this zine [with Hotglue](https://thgie.hotglue.me/?Fallow%20Zine%201).
+Definitly check that out as well!

 ## Lazy tech or tech for the lazies
 If you are interested in this issue's theme, there was a [call for entries](notes/call-fallow-zine-1.md) that is a bit more detailed.
 The Fallow Zine is open-ended.
 If you have something to add, please send it in!